-Common Nursing Home InjuriesIn the period from 2010 until present day, there have been over 324,000 deficiencies reported for over 15,000 nursing facilities throughout the country.
+Nursing Home Data Gives Reason for AlarmCommon Nursing Home Injuries In the period from 2010 until the present day, there have been over 324,000 deficiencies reported for over 15,000 nursing facilities throughout the country.
 These deficiencies are classified by severity, with B class offenses considered as minor concerns and ranging to L class offenses, which are the most heinous and irresponsible.
-Over 90% of all nursing homes have at least one recorded deficiency, meaning that the odds are extremely likely that your loved one could be subject to some form of substandard care, even if the offense were minor.
+Over 90% of all nursing homes have at least one recorded deficiency in violation of federal regulations, meaning that the odds are extremely likely that your family member could be subject to some form of substandard care, even if the offense were minor.

-Class B Offenses — These offenses do not result in any actual harm to patients, but represent a risk of potential injury and the development of a pattern worthy of concern.
+- Class B Offenses — These offenses do not result in any actual physical harm to patients, but represent a risk of potential injury and the development of a pattern worthy of concern.
 There were 7,135 of these deficiencies reported during the last six years and 264 were reported in the State of Illinois.

-Class C Offenses — Similar to Class B offenses, a Class C offense doesn’t result in any actual harm, but poses a significant risk to patients.
+- Class C Offenses — Similar to Class B offenses, a Class C offense doesn’t result in any actual harm but poses a significant risk to patients.
 The upgrade from a Class B to Class C offense occurs when the issue is considered widespread.
 There were 7,746 of these deficiencies reported, 1,091 of which occurred in Illinois.

-Class D Offenses — The majority of deficiencies reported fall into this category, which represents offenses that present the potential for more serious harm, even though no actual injury was reported.
+- Class D Offenses — The majority of deficiencies reported fall into this category, which represents offenses that present the potential for more serious harm, even though no actual injury was reported.
 Class D offenses are isolated and not widespread, but there were a total of 185,619 of these offenses recorded, with 9,678 of them occurring in Illinois homes.

-Class E Offenses — A Class E offense is like a Class D offense aside from that it is more widespread and part of a pattern.
+- Class E Offenses — A Class E offense is like a Class D offense aside from that it is more widespread and part of a pattern.
 Whenever a pattern of negligence is established, a nursing facility should be subject to higher levels of scrutiny to ensure that the pattern does not lead to an actual injury.
 There were a total of 85,855 Class E offenses reported, 3,146 of which occurred in the State of Illinois.

-Class F Offenses — These offenses pose the risk of more serious harm and are considered widespread or systematic.
-A Class F offense indicates that there is an elevated risk that the negligent pattern could result in the injury or neglect of a patient.
+- Class F Offenses — These offenses pose the risk of more serious harm and are considered widespread or systematic.
+A Class F offense indicates that there is an elevated risk that the negligent pattern could result in the physical injury or elder neglect of a patient.
 21,979 of these violations were reported, 1,507 of which were inside Illinois nursing facilities.

-Class G Offenses — A Class G offense indicates that a patient suffered an actual injury, but the event does not place other residents at risk of similar harm.
+- Class G Offenses — A Class G offense indicates that a patient suffered an actual injury, but the event does not place other residents at risk of similar harm.
 These deficiencies are isolated events and normally the result of individual actions rather than systematic negligence.
 There were a total of 9,999 Class G offenses reported over the last six years and 655 of them were reported in Illinois.

-Class H Offenses — These violations also result in the moderate injury of a patient, but indicate a developing pattern of neglect or abuse.
+- Class H Offenses — These violations also result in the moderate injury of a patient, but indicate a developing pattern of neglect or abuse.
 While other patients are not considered to be in immediate risk of harm, the concern is no longer due to an isolated event.
 Roughly 837 of these violations were reported.

-Class L Offenses — Considered the most severe and heinous class of offenses, these offenses represent widespread deficiencies that exhibit a complete disregard for the safety of residents and staff members.
+- Class L Offenses — Considered the most severe and heinous class of offenses, these offenses represent widespread deficiencies that exhibit a complete disregard for the safety of residents and staff members.
 Of the 719 Class K offenses recorded, 59 occurred in the State of Illinois.

-Following you will find the most common types of injuries our Chicago nursing home injury lawyers encounter when serving clients whose injuries were due to nursing home abuse or neglect.
-If you have experienced any of the following or feel that your loved one’s injuries were due to abuse or malpractice, we would like the opportunity to investigate your claim.
+Following you will find the most common types of injuries our nursing home injury lawyers encounter when serving clients whose injuries were due to nursing home abuse or neglect.
+If you have experienced any of the following or feel that your loved one’s injuries were due to elder abuse or medical malpractice, we would like the opportunity to investigate your claim.

-Medication errors, which may include prescribing or administering the wrong medication, the wrong dose or prescribing medications without consideration for potential drug interactions.
+Medication errors, which may include prescribing or administering the wrong medication, the wrong dose or prescribing medications without consideration for potential drug interactions..

 Nursing home falls due to lack of supervision, environmental hazards or dropping a patient during transport.

-Assisted living accidents occurring during hospice care, home nursing or at day care centers.
+Assisted living accidents occurring during hospice care, home nursing or at daycare centers.